-Credibility of the Lender: When it comes to something as important as first mortgage loans, you should always thoroughly research the lender before meeting them, let alone agreeing to any terms.
+When it comes to something as important as first mortgage loans, you should always thoroughly research the lender before meeting them.

-Loan Amount: It’s vital that potential borrowers determine a loan amount that lets them both buy their home and repay the sum to the lender in a way that doesn’t add stress.
-A good way to do this comes from going over your finances first, then examining your income and debts.
-Finally, based on your remaining debts, determine a loan amount that you can repay comfortably; only then should you begin looking at housing options.
+It’s vital that potential borrowers determine a mortgage loan amount that lets them both buy their home and repay the sum to the mortgage lender.
+Firstly, examine your income and debts.
+Based on your remaining debts, determine a loan amount that you can repay comfortably.

-Time Period: Another important aspect of first mortgages is how long paying back the loan will take.
 The amount of time it takes to pay back first mortgages can vary between homeowners.
-Paying back the loan over a short period of time will help to save money on the amount being paid over the course of the mortgage, but may risk stretching your monthly budget to the limit.
-In comparison, paying your mortgage over a longer period of time will mean paying more interest, but allow for greater financial freedom.
+Paying back the loan over a short period of time will help to save money on the amount being paid, but may risk stretching your monthly budget to the limit.
+In comparison, paying your first mortgage over a longer period of time will mean paying more interest, but allow for greater financial freedom.

 Breaking out of first mortgages may be inconvenient, but when you consider the future, it may just be the best solution.
-Even though there are penalties involved with breaking first mortgages earlier than the date of maturity, it can potentially save homeowners thousands of dollars over the course of their mortgage.
+It can potentially save homeowners thousands of dollars over the course of their mortgage.